-Another popular destination, Rio de Janeiro, now busy preparing to host both the world Cup and the Olympics, is battling horrendous international publicity after reports that a female US tourist had been kidnapped, raped and robbed on a minibus in Rio de Janeiro.
+Another popular destination, Rio de Janeiro (host to both the World Cup and the Olympics), battled horrendous international publicity after reports that a female US tourist had been kidnapped, raped and robbed on a minibus in Rio de Janeiro.
 A male foreign tourist on the public minibus was also held captive and robbed, according to Rio police.

-The city has launched a citywide offensive against crime, particularly drug-fuelled violence in the shanty towns.
+The city subsequently launched a citywide offensive against crime, particularly drug-fuelled violence in the shanty towns.
 But the damage to Rio’s reputation had already been done.

 Another South American country in the news for all the wrong reasons is Peru.
-The US tabloid Today published the story of how a family vacation in Peru turned into a vicious nightmare for three Americans who say they were brutally attacked by residents of a countryside village.
+The US tabloid Today published a story of how a family vacation in Peru turned into a vicious nightmare for three Americans who said they were brutally attacked by residents of a countryside village.

 The Americans were abducted while looking for a place to camp for the night.
 Eventually, they were freed after their captors forced them at gunpoint to sign a document blaming their injuries on a drunk-driving accident.

-Meanwhile in Mexico, attacks on both Mexican and foreign tourists this week “will not go unpunished,” the Guerrero state government said.
-Gunmen raped six Spanish tourists on the outskirts of the Pacific resort city of Acapulco around 3:00 a.m.
-Monday.
+Meanwhile, in Mexico, attacks on both Mexican and foreign tourists were reported and “will not go unpunished,” the Guerrero state government said.
+Gunmen raped six Spanish tourists on the outskirts of the Pacific resort city of Acapulco.
 The sexual assaults occurred in Playa Bonfil, located in the eastern section of Acapulco, one of Mexico’s most popular tourist destinations.